emeric-martineau/ambrosia/README.md

 Compiling 1 file (.erl)
 Compiling 20 files (.ex)
 Generated gettext app
-==> feeddev
+==> ambrosia
 Could not find "rebar3", which is needed to build dependency :ranch I can install a local copy which is just used by Mix Shall I install rebar3? (if running non-interactively, use "mix local.rebar --force") [Yn]

 ...

-Generated feeddev app
+Generated ambrosia app
-[info] Running FeeddevWeb.Endpoint with cowboy 2.7.0 at 0.0.0.0:4000 (http)
+[info] Running AmbrosiaWeb.Endpoint with cowboy 2.7.0 at 0.0.0.0:4000 (http)
-[info] Access FeeddevWeb.Endpoint at http://localhost:4000
+[info] Access AmbrosiaWeb.Endpoint at http://localhost:4000

 webpack is watching the files…